hawkeye64/onvif-nvt/README.md

 [onvif-nvt documentation](https://hawkeye64.github.io/onvif-nvt/)

 ## Testing
+Note: The code for testing is not available in the npm package.

 All functionality has been tested with Hikvision (fixed and ptz), Pelco (ptz), TrendNET (fixed) and Axis (ptz).

 ### Functional Testing